 1. The MDiv program is designed to be completed over three academic years if pursued full-time.
 Recognizing that many students need to proceed on a part-time basis, we expect most students to complete the degree within six years.
-It requires successful completion of 25 courses (75 course credits), including two semesters of field placement (completed concurrently with the two-term course, Leadership and Ministry in Context) and one unit of Clinical Pastoral Education (CPE, which may count towards elective course credit).
+It requires successful completion of 25 courses (75 course credits), including two consecutive terms of Field Placement (completed concurrently with the two-term LM 4000 Leadership and Ministry in Context course) and one unit of Clinical Pastoral Education (CPE), which may count towards elective course credit.
 See Appendix A for the recommended three-year course of study for the degree, and Appendix B for the degree audit worksheet.
-See pages 12-19 for more information about CPE and Field Placements, the Theological Field Education components of the MDiv program.
+See pages 12-19 for more information about CPE and Field Placements, the two Theological Field Education components of the MDiv program.

-When a student who has previously earned a Master's degree in theological or religious studies is accepted into the MDiv program, up to 8 courses can be applied for advanced standing to be exempt from corresponding course requirements.
+When a student who has previously earned a Master's degree in theological or religious studies is accepted into the MDiv program, up to 8 courses can be applied for advanced standing which exempts students from corresponding course requirements.
 Advanced standing is not the same as transferring credit hours; accreditors do not allow courses to be used for more than one degree.
 See the Student Handbook for details about requesting advanced standing.
 Information for transfer students can also be found there.